tock/book/src/course/thread-net/comms-app.md

 ### Thread

-[Thread networking](https://www.threadgroup.org) is a low-power and low-latency wireless mesh networking protocol built using a 15.4, 6LoWPAN, UDP network stack.
+[Thread networking](https://www.threadgroup.org) is a low-power and low-latency wireless mesh networking protocol built using a 15.4, 6LoWPAN, and UDP network stack.
 Notably, each Thread node possess a globally addressable IPv6 address given Thread's adoption of 6LoWPAN (an IPv6 compression scheme).
 Although we will not exhaustively describe Thread here, we will provide a brief overview and pointers to more in-depth resources that further describe Thread.

 Thread devices fit into two broadly generalized device types: routers and children.
-Routers often possess a non constrained power supply (i.e. "plugged in") while children are often power constrained battery devices.
+Routers often possess a non-constrained power supply (i.e., "plugged in") while children are often power constrained battery devices.
 Children form a star topology around their respective parent router while routers maintain a mesh network amongst routers.
-This division of responsibilities allows for the robustness and self healing capabilities a mesh network provides while not being prohibitive to power constrained devices.
+This division of responsibilities allows for the robustness and self-healing capabilities a mesh network provides while not being prohibitive to power constrained devices.

 Further resources on Thread networking can be found